UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2022-03-03-IntuneSecurityBaseline-Move.md

 Enter profile name, description and continue.

-For presentation pourposes I've changed one setting and the rest is left as Microsoft recommends.
+For presentation purposes I've changed one setting and the rest is left as Microsoft recommends.

 ![MDM4]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2022-03-03-MDMSec/4.png)